 Inspired by these approaches, the idea of an incubation mechanism for SG17 started to gain mindshare until it became a reality.
 Once the principle was agreed, the question that needed to be addressed was how to design it and implement it.

 This is the purpose of this document.

+Who is defining, developing and maintain this incubation mechanism?

+This mechanism is defined, developed and maintained by the study group itself under a correspondence group called the transformation of security studies.

 The incubation mechanism